• Skip to primary navigation

 Examining Glutamate Content In Foods

 To further investigate, I took some time to compile a list of common carnivore and non-carnivore foods and their glutamic acid (glutamate) content per 100 calories.
 Not surprisingly, many of the foods I was consuming on the carnivore diet were high in glutamic acid.
-Interestingly, many of the carnivore foods anecdotally recommended to alleviate the wired/tired problem, such as fat, eggs, butter, and cream, had lower glutamic acid content.
+Interestingly, many of the carnivore foods recommended by the carnivore community to alleviate the anxiety, wired/tired problem, such as fat, eggs, butter, and cream, had lower glutamic acid content.
 Incorporating more of these foods moderately improved my symptoms.
-Meats like fish, turkey, shrimp, beef, and poultry tended to be higher in glutamic acid.
+Meats like fish, turkey, shrimp, beef, and poultry tend to be higher in glutamic acid.

 I find it interesting to consider the staple diets of various cultures before the advent of Western processed foods.
 It appears to me that even cultures whose diets were closest to the modern carnivore diet consumed foods that could offset the intake of high-glutamate foods.
 Take, for instance, the Inuit; although their diet predominantly consisted of animal foods, they consumed a significant amount of animal fats, which are much lower in glutamate compared to muscle meat.
 This may have helped balanced their consumption of high glutamate foods.
 Another example to consider is the Maasai.
 While their diet was predominantly meat-based, it also included a substantial amount of milk, which has significantly lower glutamate levels.